gargpriyank/ibmcloud-iac-examples/iac-example-2/README.md

 # Infrastructure as Code example 2

-This directory contains the terraform code to provision Red Hat OpenShift Classic, IBM Databases for MongoDB  (configurable to any other IBM database service) and IBM Event Streams (Kafka).
-This code provides the flexibility to keep IBM Databases for MongoDB (enable_db_service) and IBM Event Streams (enable_event_streams_service) optional and can be set as false to not to provision it.
+This directory contains the terraform code to provision Red Hat OpenShift Classic, IBM Databases for MongoDB  (configurable to any other IBM database service), IBM Event Streams (Kafka) and Bare Metal Server.
+This code provides the flexibility to keep IBM Databases for MongoDB
+ (enable_db_service)
+and IBM Event Streams (enable_event_streams_service) optional and can be set as false to not to provision it.

 - [General Requirements](#general-requirements)